Section 5 – State Championships

 Only the Team Manager or medical adviser shall be allowed on the field of play when specifically called for.

 5.1.13 Each sport shall adopt the game rules that are accepted by that sport's governing body in New South Wales, together with any modifications as adopted by the New South Wales Primary Schools Sports Association.

 (a) An existing trophy (as approved by the New South Wales Primary Schools Sports Association) for the winning team together with New South Wales Primary Schools Sports Association medals (winners and runners-up) for the individual members of the teams shall be the awards at any championship conducted under the auspices of the New South Wales Primary Schools Sports Association.

 (b) At the championships involving team sports no individual awards will be presented for performance.

 (c) Appreciation gifts may be awarded at each State Championship.
 The distribution of these shall be arranged by the Executive , New South Wales Primary Schools Sports Association, in consultation with the Championship Manager.

 Alterations to the State Championship rules should be effected in the year preceding the competition except in the case of Cricket, Softball, Golf and Athletics which may be effected at the second meeting of the year of competition.

 5.1.16 State teams

-(a) Pupils must compete at and be in attendance for every component of the relevant State Carnival in order to be eligible for selection in that State Team, except in the case of unforeseen circumstances which must be supported by appropriate documentation and pending consideration by the NSWPSSA Executive Committee.
-The student must be representing their region/association.
-(Students in Invitation teams, while not called such, are also representing their region/association and are therefore also eligible for State selection.)
+(a) Pupils must compete at and be in attendance for every component of the relevant State Championship in order to be eligible for selection in that State Team, except in the case of unforeseen circumstances which must be supported by appropriate documentation and pending consideration by the NSWPSSA Executive Committee.
+The student must be representing their association.
+(Students in Invitation teams, while not called such, are also representing their association and are therefore also eligible for State selection.)